 Editor and Content Strategist at Robb Report Singapore

-“We can count on the layouts Setka came up with, and the grid system that’s now in place really helps us save time — so we can focus more on producing the actual content.”
+“We can count on the layouts Setka came up with, and the layout grid that’s now in place really helps us save time — so we can focus more on producing the actual content.”

 Robb Report Singapore